My Child Just Doesn’t Listen! And More Frustrating Discipline Problems

 Your child is funny, charming, and spontaneous — but sometimes, the traits that make you love her so much conspire to drive you (and everyone else) up the wall!
 Here, Dr. Peter Jaska shares solutions to five of the most common behavior problems for impulsive kids with ADHD.

 Every child occasionally resists the rules and demands placed upon him.
-Kids who have ADHD tend to resist more than others.
+Kids who have attention deficit disorder (ADHD or ADD) tend to resist more than others.

 To rein in rebellious, impulsive children without creating a power struggle or driving themselves crazy, parents must be patient, persistent, and creative in responding to resistance.